AlessandroPro/ShooterGameAnalyticsVisualizer/README.md

 I created 4 tables:

-game_session: records an id for each new "game session" (that is, each time the game application is run) game round: records an id for each new "game round" in a particular game session (when the player dies, a new round starts)
+game_session: records an id for each new "game session" (that is, each time the game application is run) <br>
+game round: records an id for each new "game round" in a particular game session (when the player dies, a new round starts) <br>
-player_round_stats: At the end of each game round, the statistics of the player are recorded here
+player_round_stats: At the end of each game round, the statistics of the player are recorded here <br>
-enemy_round_stats: At the end of each game round, the statistics for all enemies as a collective are recorded here
+enemy_round_stats: At the end of each game round, the statistics for all enemies as a collective are recorded here <br>

 3 of the stats for enemies that are recorded per round: average distance to player when killed, average survival time, number killed.